marlenachatzigrigoriou/ordering_system/README.md

 3. Build the executable Java application with:

           mvn package jacoco:report
+4. Browse ordering_system (your current) folder: ..\target\site\jacoco and click on index.html .

+   Now you can see on your browser the jacoco code coverage report.
-4. Run the executable by executing:
+5. Run the executable by executing:

           java -jar ./target/mandatory_project-0.0.1-SNAPSHOT-jar-with-dependencies.jar
-5. Interact with the system
+6. Interact with the system

 #### Login
 These are some usernames and passwords you can use: